thebithead/nuodb-operator/README.md

 ### 5. Optionally Use Cluster Node Local Storage

-NuoDB supports cloud platform storage (e.g. AWS EBS), 3rd-party CSI storage (e.g. Portworx, OpenEBS, Linbit, etc.), and the use of local storage via Hostpath.
-The Amazon EBS storageclass (gp2) is the default storage class for both the NuoDB Admin and the Storage Manager (SM) pods in `nuodb-cr.yaml` custom resource file.
+NuoDB supports cloud platform storage (e.g. AWS EBS, GCP PD, Azure Disk, etc), 3rd-party CSI storage (e.g. Portworx, OpenEBS, Linbit, etc.), and the use of local storage via Hostpath.
+If planning to use any of these storage types, configure them prior to deploying your database.

 #### To Setup local storage (using HOSTPATH):
 Configure the local storage permissions on each cluster node to enable hosting storage for either the NuoDB Admin or the Storage Manager (SM) pods.